esp-rs/esp-mbedtls/README.md

 This should work together with `esp-wifi`.
 It currently won't work without.
 However it's not well tested yet besides the included examples.

-See the examples for how to use it.
-A key thing is to [set a bigger heap size](https://github.com/esp-rs/esp-wifi/blob/main/esp-wifi/docs/tuning.md) for esp-wifi since more heap memory is needed to get this working.

 In general this is heavy in terms of heap memory used and code size.
 If you can, you should prefer using something like `embedded-tls`.

 For now it's missing advanced configuration options which will be added step-by-step.

-Currently this won't work on ESP32-S2 - getting it to work will require tweaking the memory usage a lot!

 The examples use one hard-coded address of `www.google.com` which might not always work.